karmasta13/learning-station/AWS-learning/README.md

 5. Operational Excellence: Document, refine procedures, anticipate failure, learn from failure.
 6. Sustainability: Focus on achieving maximum benefit from provisioned resources to minimize environmental impact.

+## History of AWS

+- **1994**: Founded by Jeff Bezos as an online bookstore, Amazon.com.

+- **2002**: Amazon Web Services (AWS) was launched as a subsidiary of Amazon.com, offering web services to provide online access to various functionalities.

+- **2004**: SQS (Simple Queue Service) was officially launched, allowing developers to decouple and scale microservices.

+- **2006**: AWS was officially launched as a comprehensive cloud computing platform, enabling businesses to access scalable and flexible IT infrastructure services.

+- **2006**: The first product of AWS, Amazon S3 (Simple Storage Service), was launched.
+It offered scalable storage solutions for customers to store and retrieve any amount of data from anywhere on the web.

+- **2007**: Over 180,000 developers had signed up for AWS, highlighting the growing popularity and adoption of the platform.

+- **2010**: Amazon.com retail web services were migrated to AWS, making it a significant milestone as one of the largest and most popular online retailers was now running on AWS infrastructure.

+- **2011**: AWS faced some major problems, with parts of the Elastic Block Store (EBS) experiencing issues, impacting the ability to read and write data.
+The problem took two days to resolve.

+- **2012**: AWS hosted its first customer event known as re:Invent conference, where new products and features were launched.
+During the same year, another major problem occurred, affecting popular sites like Pinterest, Reddit, and Foursquare.

+- **2013**: AWS introduced certifications to validate the expertise of software engineers in cloud computing, boosting its reputation as a reliable cloud service provider.

+- **2014**: AWS committed to achieving 100% renewable energy usage for its global infrastructure, emphasizing environmental sustainability.

+- **2015**: AWS's revenue surpassed $6 billion USD per annum, and its growth rate was an impressive 90% annually.

+- **2016**: Revenue doubled and reached $13 billion USD per annum, showcasing AWS's rapid expansion and increasing adoption by businesses worldwide.

+- **2017**: AWS re:Invent introduced a host of Artificial Intelligence (AI) services, contributing to a doubled revenue of $27 billion USD per annum.
+The focus on automating AI and machine learning further strengthened AWS's position in the market.

+- **2018**: AWS launched Machine Learning Specialty Certifications, emphasizing the importance of AI and machine learning technologies in its offerings.

+Today, AWS is one of the leading cloud service providers globally, serving over 1 million active customers with a vast array of services, including computing power, storage options, machine learning, and more.

+The history of AWS highlights its continuous growth, innovation, and commitment to providing scalable, reliable, and cost-effective cloud solutions for businesses of all sizes.